Kyries Hebert: Ottawa Redblacks

 Only a couple hours after being released by the Alouettes Hebert signed with the Ottawa Redblacks (CFL).
 Hebert had played in Ottawa with the Renegades from 2004 to 2005.
 On June 29, 2018, Hebert received a one-game suspension for a dangerous hit to the head of Calgary Stampeders receiver DaVaris Daniels.
 Hebert was suspended again in early September 2018 after another dangerous hit, this time on Alouettes receiver B.J.
 Cunningham.
 He played 11 games for the Redblacks in 2018 and contributed with 51 tackles, two sacks and a forced fumble/recovery.
 Following the season in December 2018 the Redblacks informed Hebert that they would not be re-signing him, and that he would become a free agent in February 2019.

 Philanthropy

-On July 15, 2010 Kyries Hebert founded Ky Cares Foundation Inc. The mission of the foundation is to facilitate the relentless pursuit of success in the face of adversity so that youth may know that a person's circumstances do not dictate his or her destiny.
+On July 15, 2010, Hebert founded Ky Cares Foundation Inc. The mission of the foundation is to facilitate the relentless pursuit of success in the face of adversity so that youth may know that a person's circumstances do not dictate his or her destiny.
 They hold a yearly event where proceeds benefit struggling schools in Acadiana areas through scholarships and monetary donations.
 Past celebrity participants include Terrell Owens and Roman Harper.

 Hebert was the 2013 recipient of the prestigious Tom Pate Memorial Award.
 This honor goes to the player who demonstrates "outstanding sportsmanship and someone who has made a significant contribution to his team, his community and Association."